Paperback/Kindle eBook

 their only hate.

-Readers experience this tale of star-crossed lovers with the challenge, comprehension, and delight of audiences 400 years ago—the way Shakespeare intended.
+Experience this tale of star-crossed lovers with the comprehension and delight of theatergoers 400 years ago—the way Shakespeare intended.

 Scene Five.
 Juliet’s Balcony, Above a Garden